© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Wen Round Cairn is a scheduled monument protected by Cadw under reference CD258.
 View the official record →

-Carn Wen Round Cairn is a prehistoric funerary monument located in Ceredigion, Wales, and is scheduled as an ancient monument under the reference Cadw SAM CD258.
+Carn Wen Round Cairn is a Bronze Age funerary monument located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD258.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD258.

 Carn Wen Round Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Wen Round Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD258.